microsoft/ApplicationInspector/README.md

 # Contribute

-We have a strong default starting base for feature detection.
-There are many feature identification patterns yet to be defined and we invite you to submit ideas on what you want to see.
+We have a strong default starting base of Rules for feature detection.
+But there are many feature identification patterns yet to be defined and we invite you to **submit ideas** on what you want to see or take a crack at defining a few.
 This is a chance to literally impact the open source ecosystem helping provide a tool that everyone can use.
 See the [Rules](https://github.com/microsoft/applicationinspector/wiki) section of the wiki for more.

 # Getting Application Inspector